davidclough/node/_documents/javascript-guide/javascript-guide.md

     }());

 ### <a name="style-deferred-actions-within-loops"></a>Deferred Actions within Loops
-Beware of deferred actions defines within loops.
-This includes things code defined within callback functions within the loop, most notably the addition of event handlers.
+Beware of deferred actions defined within loops.
+This includes things defined within callback functions within the loop, most notably the addition of event handlers.
 If a variable that the loop iterates through is referenced in a callback function there is a risk that the function will actually use a later value of the variable.

 This erroneous example uses a call to `setTimeout()`.
 However, it would be more likely that a real world situation would involve an event handler which relies on user interaction, e.g. the attaching of a click event to multiple elements.